-- The yield curve is flat to slightly inverted, which is not typical - At the same time, market downturns, rising volatility, and increased interest rates threaten the value of investment portfolios and real estate holdings. - The spread between the yield on the 10y Treasury bond and the 3m T-bill is inverted meaning an investor is paid more yield to own the 3-month bill versus the 10 year bond.
+- The yield curve is very close to flat, which is not normal. - At the same time, market downturns, rising volatility, and increased interest rates threaten the value of investment portfolios and real estate holdings. - The spread between the yield on the 10y Treasury bond and the 3m T-bill is flat- meaning an investor is paid almost the same to own the 3-month bill versus the 10 year bond.

-10y Treasury yield minus 3m T-bill yields
+10y Treasury yield minus 3m t-bill yields

-Chairman Powell said

-"inflation expectations are the most important driver of actual inflation".
+Chairman Powell said "inflation expectations are the most important driver of actual inflation".
 (WSJ, 2019)